Ashwagandha

 Ashwagandha undoes damage to the brain caused by chronic stress.
 And helps keep it healthy.

-Ashwagandha benefits cognitive function.
+Ashwagandha has such beneficial activities for cognitive function.
 Glycowithanolides, one of the many compounds found in Ashwagandha, reduces cortisol.
 And overall energy levels are enhanced through optimizing mitochondrial function.

 It also has GABA-mimicking effects in the brain.
 Comparable to the effects of prescription benzodiazepines like lorazepam (Ativan).